alkoclick/alkoclick.github.io/words/10 years of professional software engineering.md

 ![gh-history-22-23-24](../media/gh-history-22-23-24.png)
 *Own collage, 1000 days of Github history in 2022, 2023, 2024*

 I've been paid for writing software for 10 years, as of the past September.
-I wanted to take a moment to reflect on what I've learned, as well as share what I'm learning.
+I wanted to take a moment to reflect on what I've learned, as well as open it up to conversation.

 Now, 3652 days is a decent amount of time.
 Some of you probably have double or even triple that number of years invested in your craft.
 I invite you to also talk about your experiences, your lessons and failures - I'd love to hear or read about it.